Singulink/Singulink.WPF.Data.MethodBinding/README.md

 You can pass in as many parameters as needed.
 Advanced scenarios can use a binding or other markup extension for the method name as well.

+Method binding errors (i.e. the method target is null or the method name can't be resolved) are reported in the output window, similar to how normal WPF binding errors are reported.
+If you are having a problem with a method binding, debug the application and look there first.